Aimar-M/predicting-bike-sharing-patterns/README.md

 * The dataset is in the Bike-sharing-dataset
 * check my_answers.py to see the code of the neural network and the hyperparameters I use

-## to effectively run the jupyter notebook u will need
+## to effectively run the jupyter notebook you will need
 * import numpy, pandas and matplotlib